akalmykov/radicle-ceramic-profile/README.md

 # Upstream with Ceramic Org Profiles

 Upstream is a cross-platform desktop client for the radicle code collaboration protocol.
 This version has been modified to support Radicle profiles.
+Radicle repository is available at rad:git:hnrkjjc1hti1sw3oq9sdtndr8fa9asqecopfy

 ![image](https://user-images.githubusercontent.com/4420479/138189305-cd1fd807-e933-4efc-9b7f-11aa9c57a84c.png)

-What's new:
+## What's new:
 - Profiles with org name, description, url and logo.
 Profile are store in DataStore with the help of `@glaze/datastore`
 - View/Edit functionalit with 3DID auth
 - Custom logos replace the default emojis

-Radicle repository: rad:git:hnrkjjc1hti1sw3oq9sdtndr8fa9asqecopfy
+## Technical notes:

+There are several tehcnical issues worth mentioning

+- DataStore uses DID attached to the Ceramic instance.
+To change this, we patched DataStore.
+This allowed us to save read and write with did:safe.
+- For some reason, Clay testnet didn't work well with Safe DIDs.
+We run our own Ceramic node of a newer version.

 ## Building and running Upstream